arneesh/athro/README.md

 A library for javascript which contains basic data structures, algorithms and some generic functionalities which a developer needs

 ## Functionalities
-This sections explains the functionalities provided by this libraries
+This sections explains the functionalities provided by this library

 ### Searching
 Searching functionalities inbuilt in this library are: